Microsoft/azure-docs.pl-pl/articles/azure-monitor/platform/app-insights-metrics.md

 ### <a name="dependency-calls-dependenciescount"></a>Wywołania zależności (zależności/liczba)

-Ta metryka jest w odniesieniu do liczby wywołań zależności.
+Ta Metryka jest w odniesieniu do liczby wywołań zależności.

 ```Kusto
 dependencies